seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 What a pair of spectacles is here!
 Let me embrace too.
-‘O heart,’ as the goodly saying is,
+'O heart,' as the goodly saying is,
-‘--O heart, heavy heart,
+'--O heart, heavy heart,
-Why sigh’st thou without breaking?
+Why sigh'st thou without breaking?
 where he answers again,
-’Because thou canst not ease thy smart
+'Because thou canst not ease thy smart
-By friendship nor by speaking.’
+By friendship nor by speaking.'
 There was never a truer rhyme.
 Let us cast away
 nothing, for we may live to have need of such a
 verse: we see it, we see it.
 How now, lambs?

 **TROILUS**
-Cressid, I love thee in so strain’d a purity,
+Cressid, I love thee in so strain'd a purity,
-That the bless’d gods, as angry with my fancy,
+That the bless'd gods, as angry with my fancy,
 More bright in zeal than the devotion which
 Cold lips blow to their deities, take thee from me.